 DESCRIPTION: This task provides regional perspective through review and comment on plans and projects, participation in committees, and development of new plans and products to address the regional transportation planning needs across the County.
-The Fiscal Year 2022/2023 Regional Transportation Planning work plan includes: (1) Complete the CTP Update; (2) Transition to implementation of the VMT/AMP; (3) Develop a transportation sustainability framework; (4) Include transportation concepts and data within the County-led Farmworker Housing Survey; (5) Develop a transportation data and analytics pilot program; (6) Coordination with partner agencies and pursuit of grant opportunities to implement strategies of 101 Communities Connected Multimodal Corridor Study, Freight Corridors Study, and the Bicycle Wayfinding Study; and the RTP/SCS.
+The Fiscal Year 2022/2023 Regional Transportation Planning work plan includes: (1) Complete the CTP Update; (2) Transition to implement the VMT/AMP; (3) Develop a transportation sustainability framework; (4) Include transportation concepts and data within the County-led Farmworker Housing Survey; (5) Develop a transportation data and analytics pilot program; (6) Coordination with partner agencies and pursuit of grant opportunities to implement strategies of 101 Communities Connected Multimodal Corridor Study, Freight Corridors Study, and the Bicycle Wayfinding Study; and the RTP/SCS; (7) Facilitate the U.S. 101 Conejo Pass Wildlife Tracking Study in partnership with the National Park Service.
+The Fiscal Year 2022/2023 budget is \$477,616 more than the previous fiscal year due to shifted workload from other programs, \$300,000 for a new software license for upgraded transportation data and analytics, and \$326,900 for the U.S. 101 Conejo Pass Wildlife Tracking Study, offset by reduced carry-over for the CTP/CMP.